Liberty Seated Half Dollars

 WB-1

-Gem $20000 New May 18!
+Gem $17500 New October 4!
 Gem Original, Newtown Collection..
-This wildly reflective half is a multi-colored headlight and reveals a full spectrum of color atop the prooflike surfaces.
+Consignor Price Reduction - This wildly reflective half is a multi-colored headlight and reveals a full spectrum of color atop the prooflike surfaces.
 A golden obverse skin hosts blue-green and russet shades while the reverse exhibits rings of violet and blue, leading to gold rims.
 The obverse represents the very definition of "skin," which has the appearance of a foil that one might peel back.
 Apart from a few light marks in the right obverse field, the surfaces are near-perfect.
 WB-1, with the 1 in the date centered over three dentils, while the mintmark is small and wide.
 A strong strike completely defines the stars.
 PCGS reports three examples in MS65 with a single MS66+ piece finer.
 CAC notes 20 pieces total, two coins at MS65 (including this) and two examples at MS66.
 The CAC price guide value is $17,300.
 While collectors may alternately be drawn toward either Mint State or proof formats, this colorful, flashy piece is a reminder that business strikes can come with highly prooflike finish.
 Ex.
 Branch Mint Collection (GFRC, July 2021), at $21,105.
 Housed in a PCGS Gen 6.0 (2015-2020) holder with CAC approval.
 PCGS #6335.

 Seated 50C 1873 1873